-Enterprise-wide risk assessment: Our annual enterprise risk assessment evaluates the likelihood of various risks and determines the potential magnitude of impact to our company.
+Enterprise-wide risk assessment: Our annual enterprise risk assessment evaluates the likelihood of various risks (including regulation, market impacts and environmental compliance) and determines the potential magnitude of impact to our company.
 The analysis is conducted under the guidance of our Chief Compliance Officer with assistance from other members of the management team and is reviewed by our Board of Directors.
 We share our business and industry risks in our annual report.

-Climate related-risks assessed as having high significance are climate change, land-use management, market growth for wood products, sustainability forestry and water quality.
+Forest related-risks assessed as having high significance are climate change, land-use management, market growth for wood products, sustainability forestry and water quality.

 Procurement risk assessment: Our risk assessment of procuring wood from controversial sources (conversion, illegal fiber etc.) is driven by our SFI Fiber Sourcing and SFI & PEFC Chain of Custody certification of our procurement system.
 Both of these certifications require regular internal and external (third-party) audits.
-We annually review our due diligence system and conduct a risk assessment that looks at our risk of procuring wood from controversial sources (including conversion sources) and implement mitigation measures where high risk is found.
+We annually review our due diligence system and conduct a risk assessment that looks at our risk of procuring wood from controversial sources (including conversion sources and illegal logging) and implement mitigation measures where high risk is found.
 This risk assessment is conducted by a consultant and utilizes an array of publicly available national-level data including FIA inventory data.

-Climate-change risk assessment: In 2018, a team of experts was convened from across different business lines, including strategy and technology, environmental compliance, government affairs, acquisitions and divestitures, and sustainability.
+Climate-change risk assessment: In 2018, a team of internal experts was convened from across different business lines, including strategy and technology, environmental compliance, government affairs, acquisitions and divestitures, and sustainability.
 This team was responsible for identifying the risks and opportunities from climate change and presented these findings to senior management.
 We re-evaluate these impacts annually.